KeithAlt/DiscnodeJS/README.md

 # DiscnodeJS
-A library intended to make working with DiscordJS a bit easier.
+A groundwork application for DiscordJS bot development